Where to Stream: Netflix

 Absolutely.

-Seeing Judit consistently outplay many of the world’s strongest male chess players is genuinely inspiring.
-The documentary also introduces the whole Polgár family, who come across as warm, intelligent and immensely likeable.
-It doesn’t take long to find yourself rooting for them.
+Watching Judit outplay many of the world’s strongest male players is genuinely captivating.
+The documentary also introduces the entire Polgár family, all of whom come across as intelligent, humble and immensely likeable.
+It doesn’t take long before you’re completely invested in their journey.

-The film opens by showing archive interviews featuring famous chess figures—including Bobby Fischer—expressing dismissive and sexist views about women in chess.
-This provides the backdrop against which Judit’s achievements become even more remarkable.
+The film opens with archive footage of famous chess figures—including Bobby Fischer—making dismissive and openly sexist comments about women in chess.
+These interviews perfectly illustrate the barriers Judit faced and make her achievements feel even more remarkable.

-You certainly don’t have to be a chess player—or a woman—to enjoy this documentary.
-Anyone who enjoys stories about determination, breaking barriers and achieving against the odds will find plenty to admire.
+The documentary is beautifully paced and never becomes overly technical, meaning you don’t need to understand chess to enjoy it.
+Anyone who enjoys stories about overcoming prejudice, breaking barriers and achieving the seemingly impossible will find plenty to admire.

-One female chess player interviewed in the film says:
+One female chess player interviewed in the documentary says:

 “If Judit can do it, then what is stopping me?”